PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 2. **Departments with a clear gender pay gap in favour of men 👨:** There are several departments where men earn significantly more than women.
 Examples include: Merit System Protection Board Department (59%), Ethics Commission (39%), Office of Grants Management (40%), Office of Legislative Oversight (29%).
 These differences may indicate barriers to career advancement for women or differences in the availability of top positions.
 This is clearly something that could be looked into even further.

-3. **Large pay gaps, but in favour of women 👩:** In the case of several departments, such as the Office of Food Systems Resilience (16%) and Alcohol Beverage Services (12%), women earn more than men.
-It would be worth investigating whether this is specific to the roles that women play in these departments or is the result of employment policies that are possibly unfavourable to men.
+3. **Large pay gaps, but in favour of women 👩:** In case of several departments, such as the Office of Food Systems Resilience (16%) and Alcohol Beverage Services (12%), women earn more than men.
+It would be worth investigating whether this is specific to roles that women play in these departments or is the result of employment policies that are possibly unfavourable to men.

 4. **Lack of male employees👨:** Women are employed in each of the 42 departments, however in 4 of them there are no men employed.
 These are: Office of Intergovernmental Relations Department, Office of Zoning and Administrative Hearings, Office of Racial Equity and Social Justice and Board of Appeals Department.
 This may mean that departments are dominated by women or are specific to roles in which men are not employed.
 However, this may again be the result of employment policies that are unfavourable to men.
 Since this cannot be verified simply by looking at the available data, this is clearly something that could be investigated further internally by the Montgomery County’s Office.